Bidding Games and Efficient Allocations: Model

-The following two properties of bidding games are structural properties of the underlying game tree/DAG: \begin{definition} A bidding game $G$ is \emph{symmetric}, if $g_1(s)=g_2(s)$ for all $s\in S$.
-That is, if the same set of moves is available to both players in every state. \end{definition} Unless specified otherwise, all bidding games in this paper are symmetric.
-In symmetric games we only need to specify one transition function $g(s)$.
+The following two properties are structural properties of the underlying game tree/DAG: \begin{definition} A game structure $G$ is \emph{impartial}, if $g_1(s)=g_2(s)$ for all $s\in S$.
+That is, if the same set of moves is available to both players in every state. \end{definition} Unless specified otherwise, all games in this paper are impartial.
+In impartial games we only need to specify one transition function $g(s)$.\footnote{Chess for example is not an impartial game since different moves are available to black and white.
+Partial zero-sum games are discussed in Section~\ref{sec:related}, however for \emph{acyclic} zero-sum games partiality does not matter~\cite{DP10}.}